 Alison Shalaby from Reunite suggests in an article in the London Evening Standard that if you have suspicions that your partner may be thinking about taking your children, you should raise those concerns because they helped to prevent 412 cases of parental child abduction.

-Top 3 parental child abduction facts:
+What are the top 3 parental child abduction facts?

 - Reports indicate that 70% of these types of abduction are carried out by women who are usually the mother of the child/children involved.

 - Within the Hague Convention member countries America with 32 cases in 2012/13 is the most popular destination for the abductors.
 Following close behind is Poland who had 29 cases and there were 28 cases in Ireland.